muggy8/improbable/have-and-havenot/dJTdszpJ.md

 But she planted her feet into the ground in time to only get flipped over.

-Amanda was about to land face first into the ground but she caught her fall with her arms.
+Amanda was about to land face-first into the ground but she caught her fall with her arms.

-I took this oppertunity to kick at her full force.
+I took this opportunity to kick at her full force.

 Instead of getting kicked off the stage, Amanda caught my kick with her body.

 She curled up around my leg and had a firm grip on me.

-I desprately tried to sake her off with no success.
+I desperately tried to sake her off with no success.

 Soon enough, she got a hold of my other leg.

 After that point, she was able to push me to the ground.

-I tried my best to break free but her grip on my legs were iron tight.
+I tried my best to break free but her grip on my legs was iron tight.

 Shortly after, she got up off the ground still with her firm grip on both my legs.

-"I'll admit, you're skill is impecable.
+"I'll admit, you're skill is impeccable.
 But fighting without using any abilities puts you at a great handicap."
-Amanda said to me as I lay face first on the ground with both my feets firmly in her grip.
+Amanda said to me as I lay face-first on the ground with both my feet firmly in her grip.

 "I'm not quite sure if what you're calling abilities is what I have in mind."